-If your pet’s patella is a grade 3 or 4, there are two operations to choose from.
+If your Pomeranian’s Patella Grade is a 3 or 4, there are Two Operations to Choose From.

 One is to make the trochlear wedge deeper.
 If your pet’s joints are flat, the surgeon will make a deeper V-shaped incision to hold his kneecap in that grove.

 The other option is to tighten the joint capsule to ease tension on the ligament or patella capsule.